 5. CONCLUSION

-This study demonstrates that the higher blood levels of the renal bio markers observed in automobile mechanics relative to unexposed subjects may be influenced by their unhygienic occupational practices.
-As observed in this study, high degree of exposure to toxic substances may be particularly due to the occupational lifestyle of the workers which shows high level of ignorance and near zero safety practices.
+This study shows that the higher blood levels of kidney biomarkers reported in vehicle mechanics compared to unexposed patients could be influenced by their unsanitary occupational practices.
+As found in this study, workers' high levels of exposure to harmful substances may be attributed in part to their occupational lifestyle, which demonstrates a high level of ignorance and near-zero safety standards.
 In conclusion, this study indicated elevated renal biomarkers among the occupationally exposed automobile mechanics, which may put these workers at long-term high risk of arthropathic and renal impairment.

 RECOMMENDATION